 Dads or partners might get things wrong from time to time or do things differently from how you would do them – and that’s ok.
 As the primary caregiver you are likely to have a certain way you like doing things, but make sure you don’t make them feel bad when it doesn’t go according to your plan.
 Encourage their willingness to get involved, and explain why you do certain things in certain ways (e.g. why they have to go to bed at a certain time to avoid being overtired).
 Who knows, you might even learn something from them!

 Encourage them to play and sing to the baby

 Encourage your partner to get down on the floor and interact with the baby as much as possible, even when they are tiny and won’t give much back.
 Getting in their little faces and making eye contact and singing songs or making funny sounds is so important to help nurture that bond as well as the baby’s development.

 Get them reading

-Reading is a great way to bond and interact with the baby and starting this early is a great habit to get into, even if you think baby can’t understand they are taking everything in.
+Reading is a great way for a dad or a partner to bond and interact with the baby, and starting this early is a healthy habit to get into – even if you think the baby can’t understand, they are taking everything in.